R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 Uncomment `PermitRootLogin` selection in line 33 as, per instructions, "it must not be possible to connect using SSH as root".
 > `PermitRootLogin no`
-- Open the man page for further details, `man sshd_config`.
+- Open the **man** page for further details, `man 5 sshd_config`.
 Again, the manual should be present in the system from the software selection phase.
 Should the package be missing, you may install it with `apt install man-db`.
 Confirm with `y`.

 Restart the service to force the changes:
 > `service ssh restart`